Breezin' (song)

 "Breezin'" is an instrumental song composed by American singer and musician Bobby Womack.
-It was originally recorded in December 1970 by the influential Hungarian jazz guitarist Gábor Szabó, in partnership with Womack himself.
-The song was originally released in 1971 on Szabó's album High Contrast.
-The song was released as a single in April 1971 in the United States and in 1972 in the Netherlands.
-The single reached No. 43 on the R&B chart the same year.
-"Breezin'" was produced by Tommy LiPuma.

-Bobby Womack did write some lyrics for the song, but these were never officially released.
-However, Womack performs the song himself with the lyrics he could remember on his DVD Raw, released in 2010.
+It was first recorded in December 1970 by the influential Hungarian jazz guitarist Gábor Szabó, in partnership with Womack himself.
+This version, produced by Tommy LiPuma, was included on Szabó's album High Contrast (1971) and was released as a single in April 1971 in the United States and 1972 in the Netherlands, reaching No. 43 on the R&B chart.
+Womack wrote some lyrics for the song that weren't used in Szabo's instrumental version but he does perform the song with lyrics on his DVD Raw, released in 2010.

 Gábor Szabó version (1971)

 Track listing

-The "Breezin'"s full length on the Szabó's album High Contrast is 3:11.
-The length of only 3:03 is an edited version of the single.
+"Breezin'"s full length on Szabó's album High Contrast is 3:11, while the single version is edited to 3:03.